 Dimensions: H 780 mm W 870 mm D 752 mm (Height width depth)

 Øivind Alexander Slaatto (b.
 1978) is a Danish designer, with design studio in Copenhagen, Denmark.
-Known for designing the successful Beoplay A9for B&O Play by Bang & Olufsen, his design was awarded as Design of the Year 2013, where he also got nominated as best upcoming Danish designer.
+Known for designing the successful Beoplay A9 for B&O Play by Bang & Olufsen, his design was awarded as Design of the Year 2013, where he also got nominated as best upcoming Danish designer. Øivind got nominated as designer of the year for the same award in 2016.

 Øivind always tries to find simple, obvious yet poetic solutions – often with inspiration in the world of nature – and he works with Danish High End brands as Bang & Olufsen, Louis Poulsen Lighting and Le Klint. Øivind is cofounder of "danish design MAKERS" (DDM) a platform for young designers.